sandutsar/ntopng/doc/src/advanced_features/access_control_list.rst

 .. note::

-  This feature is available with at least Enterprise L License.
+  This feature is available with Enterprise L License or better.

 .. note::